seandenigris/XML-Parser/repository/XML-Parser.package/XMLParserLimits.class/README.md

 This class places security limits on parser input.
-You can set these using the configuration messages in SAXHandler or remove them using removeLimits.
+You can change them using configuration messages in SAXHandler or remove them with removeLimits.